forrestkirby/joomla-extended-content-provider/README.md

 ## Installation

 - download and unzip the content provider package
-- copy the complete folder `joomla-extended/` into the directory `/administrator/components/com_widgetkit/plugins/content/` of your Joomla installation
+- copy the complete folder `joomla-extended-content-provider-master` into the directory `/administrator/components/com_widgetkit/plugins/content/` of your Joomla installation
+- rename the folder `joomla-extended-content-provider-master` to `joomla-extended`
 - access Widgetkit in your Joomla backend, the custom content provider should now be available

 ## Issues